abhijeetjuneja/react-dynamic-form/README.md

   4. Props - type,name,key,value,options(For select field),required(optional),regex
   5. Regex Validation using Regex Prop from API
   6. Support for fields depending on other fields
+  7. Fields can be changed for API from 'config/config.json'

 ## Prerequisites